qiuxintao101/cobra/docs/detail.rst

   Paths to the bed files.

 Details
-  Path to a bed file that summarizes the peak information for the data.
-Following is an example:
+  Path to a bed file that summarizes the called peaks for each sample.
+The following is an example:

   .. code-block:: Bash